evonnec/coding_challenges/README.md

-# coding_challenges
+## coding_challenges

-- here's a collection of coding challenges that i've implemented over the years
+- a collection of coding challenges that i've implemented
-- each folder contains the submissions and input for a different challenge from a different company
+- each folder contains the submissions and in some cases, input
+- there are also some coding excerpts

-please reach out to discuss, thanks for visiting
+thanks for visiting